yleeyilin/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-warning">:exclamation: **Caution:**<br>

-Manually editing the JSON file is not advised and should be taken with extreme caution.<br>If your changes to the data file makes its format invalid, your PoochPlanner may discard all data and start with an empty data file on the next run. <br>Hence, it is recommended that you make a backup of the file before editing it.<br>
+Manually editing the JSON file is not advised and should be taken with extreme caution.<br>If your changes to the data file make its format invalid, your PoochPlanner may discard all data and start with an empty data file on the next run. <br>Hence, it is recommended that you make a backup of the file before editing it.<br>
-Furthermore, certain manual edits that you make can cause your PoochPlanner to behave in unexpected ways (e.g., if a value entered lies outside its acceptable range).
+Furthermore, certain manual edits that you make can cause your PoochPlanner to behave in unexpected ways (e.g. if a value entered lies outside its acceptable range).
 </div>

 <div style="page-break-after: always;"></div>